synackchoo/FancyListener/README.md

-Credit where credit is due: Inspired by Zeetaz who wrote FancyTracker (who was inspired by Franz Rosen who wrote postMessage-tracker)
+### Credit where credit is due
-This wouldn't be here without them.
+Inspired by Zeetaz who wrote FancyTracker (who was inspired by Franz Rosen who wrote postMessage-tracker) This wouldn't be here without them.
 Also it's heavily vibe-coded...so sue me